primeau/Larn/README.md

 You can play Larn here: http://prim.io/larn/

 todo:
-* warn player that back button, window close will kill the game
-* disable debugging shortcuts
-  - check for localhost, 127.0.0.1?
-* warn that save game is deleted after it's loaded
 * firefox / ie / safari support http://stackoverflow.com/questions/14633947/alternative-css-font-settings-for-different-browsers
 - nap & show monster movement during when falling asleep
 - use mousetrap to parse special keys, parse() for the rest